Wills and Trust Attorney Orange County, CA

 Wills and trusts boil down to a couple of basic legal principles which have thankfully remained relatively unchanged for centuries.
 Property rights survive human lifespans.
 The state has a legal obligation to protect those property rights, either by law or by providing individuals and businesses the option to create legal structures to do so.
 The last will and testament has been the traditional instrument used to sustain property rights in probate.
 With more complex assets and ownership structures, the trust has arisen as the instrument of choice for many estates – especially those with many beneficiaries.

-Understanding Wills and Trusts
+Understanding Wills and Trusts in California Law

 Like the now indispensable limited liability company (LLC.), the trust combines the benefits of a last will and testament with the “separate but identical” characteristics of a corporate entity.
 It essentially turns a will into a full-fledged legal “person” with the authority to own property, obligate itself legally and do many things that a simple executor cannot.
 Where an estate is a list of property and liabilities, a trust is a legal “person” with the authority to perpetuate the wishes of the decedent and his or her estate both before and after their death.

 Each type of estate planning by a wills and trust lawyer in Orange County has its own tax ramifications.
-Each also has its own advantages and disadvantages in regard to questions of administration, cost, the proper disposition of property, documentation requirements, government filing requirements and various other administrative details.
-As a trust lawyer Orange County legal expert, we understand that getting these details right is a key responsibility.
+Each also has its own advantages and disadvantages in regard to questions of trusts administration, cost, the proper disposition of property, documentation requirements, government filing requirements and various other administrative details.
+As an Orange County legal expert, we understand that getting these details right is a key responsibility.
 We can’t afford to get them wrong because your family’s legacy is at stake, and so is the legal protection of the estate’s beneficiaries.

 If a will is amended improperly, not only can it invalidate the amendment, it could also invalidate the entire will.
 If property is meant to be transferred to a trust and the process is not carried out correctly, it could create a situation where that property must go through probate while the rest of the trust does not.
 Does it sound like a medium-sized nightmare yet?
 Consider the tax issues.
 Then consider the legal expenses involved in hiring a wills and trust attorney to unravel it all.
 You don’t want to go through that, and neither do we.
 Our job is to zealously protect your relative’s estate and your family’s best interests.
 You will find that protection to be vital.